 Nuhu is making them laugh at his end of the table.
 His arms are spread out, the left one slung over the chair beside him.
 He is dressed casually, in a blue, simple caftan.
 Everyone knows who Nuhu is.
 His wife is not here.
 Aishatu leans in when he speaks, as if the words belong to her.

 "Aminu, Aminu," Aishatu shouts out across the table to the Central Bank governor.
-"You have to tell the President that people are suffering o!"
+"You have to tell the President people are suffering o!"
 Awkwardly, the Central Bank governor smiles.
 He is thinking through his response, trying to decide what kind of audience he has.

 "You think he does not know?!
 Is there anyone in Nigeria who does not know?"
 There are a few nervous laughs.
 The businessmen are playing it safe.